Karla-Flores/Neural-Network--Charity-Donation/README.md

 <hr>
 <h4>Data Preprocessing</h4>
 <ul>
-  <li><p align = 'justify'>The columns 'EIN' and 'NAME' were dropped.</li>
+  <li>The columns 'EIN' and 'NAME' were dropped.</li>
-  <li><p align = 'justify'>The target variable was the column 'IS_SUCCESSFUL'; this feature is the one that is going to be predicted and determine the success rate of the data.</li>
+  <li><p align = 'justify'>The target variable was the column 'IS_SUCCESSFUL'; this feature is the one that is going to be predicted and determine the success rate of the data.</p></li>
-  <li><p align = 'justify'>The categorical variables were encoded with 'pd.get_dummies()'.</li>
+  <li>The categorical variables were encoded with 'pd.get_dummies()'.</li>
   <li><p align = 'justify'>While the preprocessing, the columns 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS', 'ASK_AMT' are considered as feature values.</p></li>
 </ul>
 <h4>Model Evaluation 1</h4>
 <ul>
   <li><strong>Compiling, Training, and Evaluating the Model</strong></li>
-  <p align = 'justify'>The attempt at compiling a neural network consisted of layers of 80 neurons and the second one of 30; both layers had relu activation functions.In addition, the output layer had a sigmoid activation function.
+  <p align = 'justify'>The attempt at compiling a neural network consisted of layers of 80 neurons and the second one of 30; both layers had relu activation functions.
+In addition, the output layer had a sigmoid activation function.
 The assembled model had the Adam optimization algorithm, and the fitting model had a validation split of 0.15 and 100 epochs.</p>
   <img src='https://github.com/Karla-Flores/Neural-Network--Charity-Donation/blob/main/ScreenShots/M1.png'>
 The results for this model were:
 <ul>